Bretick/3d-viewer/README.md

 * the page has to be written in HTML5
 * there has to be included "viewer3d/css/viewer3d.css" and "viewer3d/app/viewer3d.all.min.js"
 * placement of the viewer in the page is defined by DIV element with specific ID, e.g. tooth-model (there can be also added alternative content like static images, text description, etc.)

-* initialization code of the viewer
+Initialization code of the viewer can look like this:
 ```
 new Viewer3D.App({
 		id: 'tooth-model',